evacaribbean/Blog/README.md

 Before running the program a few steps has to be taken in the IDE.
 In turn, create a New Project &nbsp;&nbsp;> &nbsp;&nbsp;(skip creating a main class, as the method already exists in the java file) &nbsp;&nbsp;> &nbsp;&nbsp;Name the project: `JavaToDatabaseConnect.java`.

-The new project opens in the IDE.
+The new project opens in the IDE. ⇒

 Create a new package (or subfolder, depending on IDE) within the `Source Packages` (or `src` folder), named `Connection` &nbsp;&nbsp;> &nbsp;&nbsp;right-click `Libraries` &nbsp;&nbsp;> &nbsp;&nbsp;`Add JAR/Folder...` &nbsp;&nbsp;> &nbsp;&nbsp;to import `derby.jar` (it resides default in the current JDK, that the IDE also uses).

 In IntelliJ the `derby.jar` is imported by choosing: &nbsp;&nbsp;File Menu | `Project Structure...` &nbsp;&nbsp;> &nbsp;&nbsp;`Modules` &nbsp;&nbsp;> &nbsp;&nbsp;`Dependencies` &nbsp;&nbsp;> &nbsp;&nbsp;`+` &nbsp;&nbsp;> &nbsp;&nbsp;`JARs or Directories...` &nbsp;&nbsp;> &nbsp;&nbsp;`derby.jar`.

 <br>

-And that's it. 🐠 The next blog post 🐳 will walk through on how to connect to a MySQL db and on how to use embedded drivers.
+And that's it. 🐠 The [next](https://github.com/evacaribbean/Blog#different-database-connections) blog post 🐳 will walk through on how to connect to a MySQL db and on how to use an embedded driver.

 <br>